B

 Adult males have a glossy black body with a greenish sheen, contrasting with their brown heads.
 They have dark eyes and black bills and legs.

 Mature females are mainly dull brown, with dark wings and tails, and their inner flight feathers have crisp pale fringes.
 They have dark eyes with pale areas below the eyes.
-In addition, they have a whitish throat, contrasting their darker faces.
+In addition, they have a whitish throat, contrasting with their darker faces.
 They also have obscure streaking on their underparts, with a dark bill and legs.

 Juveniles look similar to the females but have darker streaking and paler feather fringes.